albertcmiller1/order_book/README.md

 23.48 sell
 23.49 sell

+a buyer  matches with a  seller when the incoming buy  price is greater than a sell offer

+a seller matches with a  buyer  when the incoming sell price is less    than a buy offer

 Right now, if I post a buy order for 23.50, ill get a crossed the spread message but if I post a buy order for 23.49, it will match up both buyer and seller at 23.49, when it probably should match up the 23.49 buyer with the 23.46 seller.